Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Continuous Distancing Cost and Distancing Fatigue

-Distancing fatigue itself cannot cause a second wave.
-For a second peak to arise, the prevalence would have to attain a local minimum first and then start increasing again.
-However, when the prevalence is falling, the growth of fatigue slows down and the fatigue may even start to decrease.
+The first part of Proposition \ref{prop:single_peak_discounting} implies that distancing fatigue itself cannot cause a second wave.
+For a second peak to arise, the prevalence would have to attain a local minimum first and then begin to increase again.
+However, when the prevalence is falling, the growth of fatigue slows down and fatigue may even decrease.
 As a consequence, distancing is not decreasing fast enough to jump-start another wave.

-The single-peakedness of prevalence has important implications for other objects in the model.
-We start by taking a closer look at fatigue, which we define as the endogenous, distancing-induced increase in the cost of distancing.
-First, as long as the fatigue recovery rate is strictly positive, $r>0$, fatigue is bounded above:
+The single-peakedness of prevalence has important implications for other objects in the model as the second part of Proposition \ref{prop:single_peak_discounting} shows.
+First, since the fatigue recovery rate $r$ is strictly positive, fatigue is bounded from above:

-Moreover, when $r>0$, fatigue cannot be strictly increasing in equilibrium over the entire time horizon.
+Second, the strictly positive fatigue recovery rate implies that fatigue cannot be strictly increasing in equilibrium over the entire time horizon.
 Since the cost of distancing is bounded from below by $c_0$, distancing will dissipate with the eventually vanishing prevalence.
 The fatigue recovery rate implies that, as time passes, fatigue will vanish too.
-The following result establishes that fatigue is single-peaked as well.